 A mobile website can be accessed anywhere, any time.
 This level of constant connectivity provides an unprecedented opportunity to connect with target audiences in new ways, wherever they may be.

-A mobile website puts you in a position to stand out among competitors – if your website doesn’t look good on a smartphone users will move on to one that does.
+A mobile website puts you in a position to stand out among competitors – if your website doesn’t look good on a smartphone user will move on to one that does.
 A mobile website ensures that you – not your competitors – capture visitor attention while you have it.

 Mobile devices are unique in their ability to immediately bridge the gap between online and offline media through the use of QR codes.
-QR codes can be displayed in print and then, when scanned with a smartphone, translated into electronic messaging such as a website URL, an email address or SMS message.
+QR codes can be displayed in print and then when scanned with a smartphone, translated into electronic messaging such as a website URL, an email address or SMS message.
 QR codes have been used regularly in Japanese and European advertising for years, and are now getting increasing usage in the US.
 This means that your advertisements, brochures, posters – even billboards – can contain QR codes that will direct users to mobile landing pages that contain much more information and interactivity than can be afforded on the printed page.
 This integration between print and web via mobile adds a new dimension of communication to any advertising or outreach effort.

 Mobile advertising is growing at a rapid pace and presents many new opportunities for reaching target audiences with unprecedented precision.
 If your organization advertises on Google AdWords or other PPC networks there’s a good chance your ads may also be appearing in mobile listings (depending on your account settings).
-However, with mobile advertising you’ll want to ensure that your ads lead to mobile-optimized landing pages, rather than your regular desktop site, for optimal results and maximum ROI.
+However, with mobile advertising, you’ll want to ensure that your ads lead to mobile-optimized landing pages, rather than your regular desktop site, for optimal results and maximum ROI.

 The mobile web is no longer a concept – it’s a mainstream reality that will impact any organization that aims to communicate with target audiences online.
 Most leading industry analysts project that within a few short years, mobile phones will overtake PCs as the most common Web access device worldwide.
 The responsibility now falls on website owners to take advantage of the unique opportunities mobile offers for connecting with the growing number of visitors who will inevitably access their website on mobile devices.